June 25, 2021–July 24, 2021

 “I remember that my eyes lingered on a bamboo basket that was said to have been used as a flower basket for the memorial services of Emperor Seimu in 757 AD,” he recalled.
 “The basket was almost flat, and it was still in perfect condition, even after 1200 years!
 Its power charmed me.
 That moment determined my career as a bamboo artist.”

-This exhibition is a retrospective, showcasing twelve masterworks, including Torii’s first Nitten submission, Bond, 1981, and the last piece he completed, Spring Tide, which was posthumously exhibited in the Modern Craft Artists Exhibition in 2012.
-Torii’s work is in collections at the Metropolitan Museum of Art in New York; Museum of Fine Arts, Boston; Morikami Museum and Japanese Gardens; De Young Museum; Asian Art Museum San Francisco; Nishio City Museum, Japan; and Mint Museum in Charlotte, North Carolina.
+This exhibition is a retrospective showcasing twelve masterworks, including Torii’s first Nitten submission, Bond, 1981, and the last piece he completed, Spring Surf, which was posthumously exhibited in the Modern Craft Artists Exhibition in Japan in 2012.
+Torii’s work is in collections at the Metropolitan Museum of Art; Museum of Fine Arts, Boston; Morikami Museum and Japanese Gardens; De Young Museum; Asian Art Museum San Francisco; Nishio City Museum; and Mint Museum.
 For further information and image requests, contact the gallery at (505) 984-1387 or email@example.com.

 - Torii Ippo 131274 Above the Clouds